-Peas are a prevalent ingredient in modern dog food.
-From the low-cost grocery store brands to the premium high-protein brands, peas remain ever-present.
+Peas are one of the most prevalent ingredients in modern dog food.
+From low-cost grocery store brands to premium high-protein brands, peas remain ever-present.

-However, while many dog food brands advertise their low-glycemic-index ingredients, as of yet there is no conclusive proof that this significantly benefits dogs and should be taken with a pinch of salt.
+However, while many dog food brands advertise their low-glycemic-index ingredients, as of yet, there is no conclusive proof that this significantly benefits dogs and should therefore be taken with a pinch of salt.

-Pea Protein is not considered a beneficial ingredient to be added to dog food.
+In contrast to Whole Peas, Pea Protein is not considered a beneficial ingredient to be added to dog food by most.
 It is a by-product of pea processing and is the pure plant-based protein from Peas.

-Unfortunately, a relatively small amount of Pea Protein can be used to inflate the overall proportion of protein within a dog food formula and is often one of the leading culprits of a technique called ingredient splitting which will be discussed later.
+Unfortunately, a relatively small amount of Pea Protein can be used to inflate the overall proportion of protein within a dog food formula and is often one of the leading culprits of a technique called ingredient splitting, which will be discussed later.